How Sir William Stephenson, the man called Intrepid, opened Whitby’s Camp X

 By

-Sir William Stephenson, the man called Intrepid, fighter pilot, spymaster, founder of Whitby’s Camp X, and a real-life inspiration for James Bond, left an indelible mark on the home of his spy-training camp after he died 33 years ago today.
+Sir William Stephenson, the man called Intrepid, fighter pilot, spymaster, founder of Whitby’s Camp X, and a real-life inspiration for James Bond, left an indelible mark on the home of his spy-training camp after he died over 30 years ago.

 The man who would come to be known as Intrepid was born William Stanger in Winnipeg in 1897.
-According the the Intrepid Society, he was later adopted by the Stephenson family when, after the death of his father, his mother could no longer care for him.
+According to the Intrepid Society, he was later adopted by the Stephenson family when his mother could no longer care for him after his father’s death.

-Stephenson grew into a, “bookworm… who loved boxing.
+Stephenson grew into a “bookworm… who loved boxing.
 A wee fellow, but a real one for a fight,” according to teacher Jean Moffatt.
-Later, with the First World War well underway, Stephenson enlisted in the Winnipeg Light Infantry at age 18.
+Later, with the First World War underway, Stephenson enlisted in the Winnipeg Light Infantry at age 18.

-He took months to recover in Shorncliffe Army Camp in England and then he was sent learn flight theory, promoted to sergeant and transitioned to the Royal Air Force in 1917.
+He took months to recover in Shorncliffe Army Camp in England, and then he was sent to learn flight theory, promoted to sergeant, and transitioned to the Royal Air Force in 1917.

-Stephenson took out 12 enemy planes from a Sopwith Camel, a single seater biplane used by the RAF from 1916-1920, until he was shot down in February 1918.
+Stephenson took out 12 enemy planes from a Sopwith Camel, a single-seater biplane used by the RAF from 1916 to 1920, until he was shot down in February 1918.
 He landed behind enemy lines, was seriously injured, and was held captive as a prisoner of war for months until escaping in October 1918.

 A Soper Camel

-By the war’s end that November, Stephenson had been promoted to Captain, earning the Military Cross and the Distinguished Flying Cross, awarded for “exemplary gallantry.”
+By the end of the war that November, Stephenson had been promoted to Captain and had earned the Military Cross and the Distinguished Flying Cross, awarded for “exemplary gallantry.”

 Post-war, Stephenson opened a hardware store and eventually became quite wealthy with contracts throughout Europe and North America and a diverse investment portfolio in numerous industries.

-He had attempted to share information of the growing German war machine with British officials, following meetings with German officials describing Blitzkrieg long before the invasion of Poland, but had been rebuffed.
+He had attempted to share information about the growing German war machine with British officials after meeting with German officials who had described Blitzkrieg long before the invasion of Poland, but had been rebuffed.

-After Churchill took office in 1940, as the Blitz rained on Britain and France fell, he knew he needed to enlist the United States as an ally.
-So, he sent Stephenson the United States to court the President into a cooperation between British Intelligence and the FBI.
+After Churchill took office in 1940, as the Blitz rained on Britain and France fell, the British prime minister knew he needed to enlist the United States as an ally.
+So, he sent Stephenson to the United States to persuade the president to allow for cooperation between British Intelligence and the FBI.

-As war in Europe remained remained deeply unpopular among the American people, Stephenson established the British Security Co-ordination (BSC), spreading propaganda through pro-British and anti-Nazi stories in major newspapers to change the minds of Americans.
+As the war in Europe remained deeply unpopular among the American people, Stephenson established the British Security Co-ordination, spreading propaganda through pro-British and anti-Nazi stories in major newspapers to change the minds of Americans.

 By the time the US entered the war, Stephenson was a close advisor to Roosevelt, recommending friend William Donovan to head up the OSS, later the CIA.